teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 Adding fields to base tables
 ^^^^^^^^^^^^^

-Instead of adding additional fields to base tables, it is advised to create a new table with a foreign key linking it to the base table using the extension framework.
+Instead of adding additional fields to base tables, it is advised to create a new table with a foreign key linking it to the base table using `PUM <https://github.com/opengisch/pum>`_.

 Datamodel updates
 ^^^^^^^^^^^^